ldcorentin/terraform-provider-klayer/docs/data-sources/klayers_package_latest_version.md

 # klayers_package_latest_version Data Source

-Use this data source to get the access to the last AWS arn of your (Klayers lambda layer)[https://github.com/keithrozario/Klayers].
+Use this data source to get the access to the last AWS arn of your [Klayers lambda layer](https://github.com/keithrozario/Klayers).

 ## Example Usage
 ```hcl